Fragrance Guide

 This differentiates from substrates that are not plant-based, like regular candle wax, which is made of paraffin (which comes from petroleum), or the glues used to adhere scent to incense sticks.

-Usually called paraffin, standard candles are made with this.
-It is extracted from petroleum as a part of the oil refining process, mixed with solvents, distilled, and then further processed — making it softer or harder, or adding dyes to make it colorful.
+Paraffin is a petroleum-based wax.
+Most standard candles are made with paraffin.
+It’s extracted from petroleum as a part of the oil refining process, mixed with solvents, distilled, and then further processed — making it softer or harder, or adding dyes to make it colorful.
 Burning petroleum, solvents, chemical additives, and dyes pollutes your indoor air and is associated with many health problems.

 Some candles are labeled “coconut wax blend” or “soy wax blend.”
 When you see the word “blend,” it is likely blended with paraffin.